 top of page

-Understanding the Jaw and Pelvic Floor Connection: How They Impact Each Other
+Understanding the Jaw and Pelvic Floor Connection

 During every day life, be mindful of the position of your tongue, the strongest muscle in the body.
 The resting position of the tongue should be on the soft palate (roof of the mouth) towards the middle or back and not against the teeth.
 Whenever you feel tension or stress, take note of where your tongue is.
 By moving your tongue away from the teeth and placing it on the roof of your mouth towards the back, you will feel more relaxed and might notice it promotes a deep, relaxing diaphragm breath or what is called a physiological sigh.

 During digestion, the central nervous receives sensory information from the Vagus nerve (cranial nerve X) through the enteric nervous system or "gut brain".
-The Vagus nerve is comprised of 80% sensory neurons, meaning more messages going TO the brain than from the brain.
-If you have a meal or eat something that inflames your gut, the messages through the Vagus nerve can trigger jaw clenching through the Trigeminal nerve (cranial nerve V) that is both sensory to the face and motor to the muscles of chewing or mastication, causing jaw clenching.
-The Vagus and Trigeminal nerves share a nucleus in the brainstem before exiting the skull.
+The vagus nerve is comprised of 80% sensory neurons, meaning more messages going TO the brain than from the brain.
+If you have a meal or eat something that inflames your gut, the messages through the vagus nerve can trigger jaw clenching through the trigeminal nerve (cranial nerve V) that is both sensory to the face and motor to the muscles of chewing or mastication, causing jaw clenching.
+The vagus and trigeminal nerves share a nucleus in the brainstem before exiting the skull.
 A healthy gut is essential for healthy muscle tone throughout your entire body.

-by Janine Laughlin, PT edited February 2023
+by Janine Laughlin, PT edited May 2025

 Featured Posts